madetech/handbook/guides/line-management/probation.md

 In the first week, explain probation to your direct report.
 Talk about what it is, and how to pass it.

 Each week, meet them one-to-one.
 Get feedback from their team, and reflect on it together.
-You should clarify the need for constructive feedback here - it's important to set progression goals and this helps identifying areas for development.
+You should clarify the need for constructive feedback here - it's important to set progression goals and this helps identify areas for development.
 Ensure clarity on role expectations and core values.
 Talk often about whether they're on-track to pass.
 Be honest and upfront about concerns or skills gaps and support your direct report by providing clarity on what those are, and discuss finding opportunities for them to demonstrate progress.